diegoddb/Base3-Base2Encoding/README.md

 	•	Exploring a function f(x) such that f(base3tobase2encoding(n)) minimizes the output length.
  		Specifically, defining a secondary encoding step that will efficently compress this distribution ie Mathematically find range of possible permutations of 0s,1s (for one, only even length strings are in range)
-     		and their frequency in terms of runs of 0s,1s and the values which are out of range or impossible to get like 1111 is impossible, it cant have 1s and 2s or any odd length string is impossible in our encoding.
+     		, analyze things like the frequency in terms of runs of 0s,1s and analyze the values which are out of range or impossible to get For example, Base3ToBinaryEncode(n)= 11 11 is impossible, base3(n) cant have 1s and 2s in the same location or any odd length string is impossible in our encoding.

 License